Gullah language: Turner's research

 In the 1930s and 1940s, the linguist Lorenzo Dow Turner did a seminal study of the language based on field research in rural communities in coastal South Carolina and Georgia.
 Turner found that Gullah is strongly influenced by African languages in its phonology, vocabulary, grammar, sentence structure, and semantics.
 Turner identified over 300 loanwords from various languages of Africa in Gullah and almost 4,000 African personal names used by Gullah people.
 He also found Gullahs living in remote seaside settlements who could recite songs and story fragments and do simple counting in the Mende, Vai, and Fulani languages of West Africa.

 In 1949, Turner published his findings in a classic work called Africanisms in the Gullah Dialect (ISBN 9781570034527).
 The fourth edition of the book was reprinted with a new introduction in 2002.

 Before Turner's work, mainstream scholars viewed Gullah speech as substandard English, a hodgepodge of mispronounced words and corrupted grammar, which uneducated black people developed in their efforts to copy the speech of their English, Irish, Scottish and French Huguenot slave owners.

-Turner's study was so well researched and detailed in its evidence of African influences in Gullah that academics soon changed their minds.
-After the book was published in 1949, scholars began coming to the region regularly to study African influences in the Gullah language and culture.
+Turner's study was so well researched and detailed in its evidence of African influences in Gullah that some academics soon changed their minds.
+But his book primarily "elicited praise but not emulation."
+Over time, other scholars began to take interest in the language and culture and start developing further research on Gullah language and culture.